Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 #cloud-config
 ```

-Using this to set the hosname of the Container Linux
+Using this to set the hostname of the Container Linux

 ```yaml
 ##hostname